-The final IRP, which will be published after public input has been incorporated, will include power supply mix ranges, recommendations for strategic portfolio direction through 2035 and information on factors that will influence portfolio direction from 2035 to 2050.
+The final IRP will include power supply mix ranges, recommendations for strategic portfolio direction through 2035 and information on key signposts to monitor going forward that will provide insights into potential impacts to recommended actions.
 The final document also will incorporate changes made based on the evaluation of comments from stakeholders and the general public.
 The final EIS will evaluate the final IRP recommendations to determine the environmental impacts.
+TVA plans to publish the final IRP and EIS in spring 2025.